 Start your hike early in the day

-During summer, hiking early also means that more of your hike will be done before the sweltering summer heat sets in full force.
-This will reduce sun-related fatigue, sweating and exhaustion, and sunburns, as well as any other issues that too much sun exposure might cause.
+During summer, hiking early also means that more of your hike will be done before the summer heat sets in full force.

 Share your location with a third party